dhhjx880713/mosi_utils_anim/python_src/README.txt

  - Animation Server.7z contains the animation server.
 Extract the contents to any location.

 2. Modify the configuration files.
-For the morphable graphs algorithm modify "config/service.json" In the field "model_data" specify the location of the motion model file without file ending In the field "transition_data" point to an empty directory.
+For the morphable graphs algorithm modify "config/service.config" In the field "model_data" specify the location of the motion model file without file ending In the field "transition_data" point to an empty directory.
 (Transition models are not necessary to run the algorithm and are currently experimental.)
 In the field "input_dir" specify an input directory.
-In the field "output_dir" specifiy an output directory.
+In the field "output_dir" specify an output directory.
+In the field "algorithm_settings" specify the algorithm.config file to use by the prefix, e.g. "standard" for "standard_algorithm.config".

 Optionally: Please see the readme file of the BestFitPipeline for details on its configuration file.
 Make sure input directory and output directory match.